monoira/.dotfiles/README.md

 - Bash (Already preinstalled on Debian based distributions)
 - Git

+## Why are you not using GNU/stow

+I don't like stow.
+I will symlink configs myself

 ## What this script does

 - Downloads useful and necessary apt and snap packages